Meet Our Host

 Listen to Podcast

 Streamlined and automated processes not only help save time and effort but also money.
 For patients, this means having to save and avoid the unnecessary costs caused by errors and overcharging.
-Pranov Duggasani and Zoe Holderness founded Slingshot Bills, a company that automates the patient advocacy process and saves
+Pranov Duggasani and Zoe Holderness founded Slingshot Bills, a company that automates the patient advocacy process and saves individuals

 For the past three decades, the American healthcare consumer has been the leverage used by insurance carriers and healthcare systems against each other.
 Which strategies must be implemented to give them back this leverage and simply settle with the lowest plans?
 Louis Bernardi talks with Chris Hamilton of Hotchkiss Insurance